 Critical thinking: The students will also engage with secondary texts and media that analyze the primary text.
-This will encourage them to understand their own experiences with immigration and the issues facing immigrants today.
+This will encourage them to understand their own experiences with modern popular media that ancient Roman literature has influenced.

-Analytical writing (expression of ideas): Modules will have a written component as well as the final presentation each student will complete.
+Analytical writing (expression of ideas): All group projects will have a written component as well as the final presentation each student will complete.
 Students will be required to engage with the assigned sources in a way that demonstrates their capability to understand complex problems from multiple perspectives.

 Communication: All class meetings have a built-in discussion component.
-Students will be asked to present their ideas and explain their conclusions.
+Students will be required to present their work on an assigned topic and explain their conclusions.

-INSTRUCTIONAL METHODS: This is a synchronous course that meets MWF 7th period in Zoom.
-The course contains fifteen content modules.
+INSTRUCTIONAL METHODS: This is a synchronous course that meets MWF 6th period in Zoom.
+The course contains 15 content modules.
 You have one week per module to complete assigned work.
-Each week, you will have reading assignments.
-Sometimes you will also watch short videos containing course-related content in preparation for class.
+Each week, you will have assignments, such as translating the Latin text.
+Sometimes you will also watch short videos or read blogposts or articles that contain course-related content in preparation for class.